Does opening a new credit card hurt your credit?

 Does pre-approval for a credit card lower your credit scores?

 Pre-approval offers can help you explore your options before you apply for a new credit card.
-The good news: Pre-approval doesn’t affect your credit scores.
+The good news is that pre-approval doesn’t affect your credit scores.
 But if you choose to apply for a pre-approval credit card offer, the application will trigger a hard inquiry, which can impact your scores.

 Checking whether you’re pre-approved before applying for a credit card could minimize the number of hard inquiries on your credit report.
 And that’s because receiving a pre-approval offer often means you have a good chance of being approved for that specific card.